 But paying an independent contractor with a contractor agreement per project or per working hour is not the same as paying a regular employee.
 Unlike employees, independent contractors are self-employed, set their pay rates, and can negotiate payment options and schedules.
 The tax implications of independent contractors differ from employees as well.
 Independent contractors pay self-employment taxes, including the equivalent percentage of both the employer and employee share of payroll taxes.

 This article will take a look at the most cost-effective ways to pay contractors while remaining tax-compliant.
 Each of the payment methods discussed in this article has a unique combination of strengths and weaknesses and deciding which is best for you starts with evaluating your circumstances.

-The 6 Best Ways to Pay Contractors
+The 7 Best Ways to Pay Contractors & Freelancers

 Tried and true, checks are simple, relatively cheap, and there’s no need to sign up for an app or money transfer service.
 But despite their simplicity, there are some downsides.

-Checks are slow.
+Paper checks are slow.
 Once a check is written, it has to be mailed to the recipient, the recipient then has to deposit it into their bank account, and it can take up to 2-5 additional business days for the check to clear and the funds to be made available in the contractor’s account.